The 2 AM negotiation you keep losing

 Most career anxiety content assumes you have not made the move yet.
 But a distinct and often unaddressed pattern emerges in the first 90 days of a new role: post-transition anxiety.
 It is different from pre-decision anxiety in both character and cause, and recognizing the difference matters for how you respond to it.

-Pre-decision anxiety is about uncertainty — you do not know if the change was right.
-Post-transition anxiety is about identity regression — you know you made the change, but you are now the least experienced person in the room.
+Pre-decision anxiety is about uncertainty, because you do not yet know if the change was right.
+Post-transition anxiety is about identity regression.
+You know you made the change, but you are now the least experienced person in the room.
 Years of accumulated competence and seniority have reset.
-The technical term for this experience is impostor syndrome onset in a new-role context: the feeling that you have been promoted above your actual competence, combined with the fear of being exposed before you catch up.
+People often describe this as impostor feelings in a new-role context: the sense that you have been promoted above your actual competence, combined with the fear of being exposed before you catch up.

-The first 90 days also bring what researchers on career transitions describe as an identity vacuum: the old professional self no longer fits, and the new one has not fully formed.
-This can feel like anxiety but is often better understood as an adjustment period with a predictable arc.
-Most people stabilize their new professional identity within three to six months as competence rebuilds and social belonging in the new workplace develops.
+The first 90 days also bring what is sometimes called an identity vacuum: the old professional self no longer fits, and the new one has not fully formed.
+This can feel like anxiety but is often better understood as an adjustment period with a fairly predictable arc.
+Many people stabilize their new professional identity within three to six months as competence rebuilds and a sense of belonging in the new workplace develops.

 Three practical anchors help during this phase.
-First, track your wins weekly — even small ones.
+First, track your wins weekly, even small ones.
 Competence builds faster than it feels in the moment, and a written record counters the negativity bias that post-transition anxiety amplifies.
 Second, give yourself a 90-day moratorium on evaluating whether you made the right decision.
-The new-role anxiety spike is not reliable evidence about fit; it is a predictable feature of identity transition.
-Third, if you are experiencing impostor syndrome onset, recognize that mid-career and senior professionals bring substantial transferable skills — clearer self-knowledge, harder-won judgment, and a longer track record of learning new domains — that are often invisible to them during the adjustment period but visible to colleagues and managers who did not follow them through their previous career.
+The new-role anxiety spike is not reliable evidence about fit; it is a common feature of identity transition.
+Third, if you are wrestling with impostor feelings, recognize that mid-career and senior professionals bring substantial transferable skills, clearer self-knowledge, harder-won judgment, and a longer track record of learning new domains, that are often invisible to them during the adjustment period but visible to the colleagues and managers around them.

-If anxiety in the first 90 days is severe, persistent, or spreading into areas of life outside the new role, the same clinical thresholds from the professional support section apply: persistent impairment beyond 3-4 weeks warrants professional evaluation.
+If anxiety in the first 90 days is severe, persistent, or spreading into areas of life outside the new role, the same guidance from the professional-support section applies: persistent impairment over several weeks warrants professional evaluation.

 Ramon’s take